kingpongapp/kingpong-rails/README.md

 Contains the players leaderboard with the top 10 players and their scores.

-A 'KingPongApp' twitter feed which updates when this handle is used.
+A 'KingPongApp' twitter feed which updates when this handle is used in peoples tweets.

 ##Player pool and player details